SashiDegodeshi/pyFantasyWeaponGenerator/README.md

-# assortedpython
-Assorted python code made for fun
+# Assorted python code made for fun

 windowskeygen.py - Generates Windows 95 and 95 OEM keys using the modulus 7 check algorithm